 Go to: Rosé wine characteristics | Rosé wine varieties | How rosé wine is made | Rosé wine in Australia | International rosé regions | Rosé food pairing

-Rosé wines range from pale salmon to rose gold, strawberry pink and raspberry red shades.
+Rosé wines range from pale salmon to copper-gold, strawberry pink and raspberry red shades.
 Its styles span crisp and bone-dry to sweeter, fruitier types, so there really is a rosé for all comers.
 Red fruit, citrus and spice are common characteristics.
-It can also have pretty floral notes such as rose petal, violet and hibiscus, and herbaceous, savoury characters like celery, green capsicum and olive.
-Richer phenolic content from seed and skin contact make it more textural than most whites.
+It can also have pretty floral notes, such as rose petal, violet and hibiscus, and herbaceous, savoury characters, like celery, green capsicum and olive.
+Richer phenolic content from seed and skin contact makes it more textural than most whites.
 Rosé alcohol levels are moderate, typically between 11 and 13 per cent.

 The base grape chosen for rosé will have a significant influence over its style.
 Popular varieties are grenache, pinot noir, cabernet sauvignon, shiraz, sangiovese and nebbiolo, with winemakers experimenting with many more.
 Read more about the importance of grape varieties to rosé wine.

 Is it red?
 Is it white?
 Well, actually, it’s neither.
-Rosé is a pink wine that can be made in a few ways.
 No matter whether a grape is red or white, the juice from its flesh will be clear.
-So, what gives wine its colour?
+So, what gives a wine its colour?
 It’s in the skin (along with structure-building tannins and complex flavours).
 The longer the skins are in contact with the juice, the more colour the final wine will have.
 Ahead, we breakdown the three main ways rosé wine is made.

 The final way to make rosé is by blending red and white wine, usually with a small percentage of red added to a white wine ferment.